 How do you use Microsoft 365 with the Surface Earbuds?

-The Microsoft Surface Earbuds use Bluetooth 5.0 and support both the SBC and aptX Bluetooth codecs.
+The Microsoft Surface Earbuds use Bluetooth 5.0 and supports both the SBC and aptX Bluetooth codecs.
 If you stream over aptX, battery life will drain faster since this codec is more power-hungry than SBC.
-Whether I connected the Surface Earbuds to my Windows 10 PC, Samsung Galaxy S10e, or iPhone 12 Mini, they stayed connected.
+Whether I connect the Surface Earbuds to my Windows 10 PC, Samsung Galaxy S10e, or iPhone 12 Mini, it stays connected.

 The earbuds don’t support Bluetooth multipoint or fast switching, both of which are a surprise given the Surface Headphones 2 and its excellent multipoint performance.
 Instead, you must manually disconnect from the current source device before connecting the earbuds to another.
 If you have a Surface or Windows 10 PC, you can use Swift Pair which really just hastens the initial pairing process.
 Devices running Android 9 or later support fast pair with these earbuds.